Annual Survey of Service Industries: Repair and Maintenance Services (REPR)

 This survey collects the financial and operating data needed to develop national and regional economic policies and programs.

-This survey collects data required to produce economic statistics for the repair and maintenance subsector in Canada.
+This annual sample survey collects data required to produce economic statistics for the Repair and Maintenance Services in Canada.

 The survey is administered as part of the Integrated Business Statistics Program (IBSP).
 The IBSP has been designed to integrate approximately 200 separate business surveys into a single master survey program.
 The IBSP aims at collecting industry and product detail at the provincial level while minimizing overlap between different survey questionnaires.
 The redesigned business survey questionnaires have a consistent look, structure and content.